mjhea0/thinkful-angular/readme.md

 When Angular intitalizes this controller, it creates and injects the `$scope` object into the function with [dependency injection](http://docs.angularjs.org/guide/di).
 Don't worry if this doesn't make sense, it's a bit of Angular magic for creating and using the `$scope` object.

-In this case, we are simply binding the number 0 to the `somenumber` within the view.
+In this case, we are simply binding the number 0 to `somenumber` within the view.

 Try your application now in the browser.
 It should now work.

-> You do not have to define a module as a function for your app to work, but it is a best practice.
+> You do not have to assign a variable to a module for your app to work, but it is a best practice.

 ### Update HTML